sksurv.metrics.cumulative_dynamic_auc#

 where \(\omega_i\) are inverse probability of censoring weights (IPCW).

-To estimate IPCW, access to survival times from the training data is required to estimate the censoring distribution.
-Note that this requires that survival times survival_test lie within the range of survival times survival_train.
+To account for censoring, this metric uses inverse probability of censoring weights (IPCW), which requires access to survival times from the training data to estimate the censoring distribution.
+Note that survival times in survival_test must lie within the range of survival times in survival_train.
 This can be achieved by specifying times accordingly, e.g. by setting times[-1] slightly below the maximum expected follow-up time.
-IPCW are computed using the Kaplan-Meier estimator, which is restricted to situations where the random censoring assumption holds and censoring is independent of the features.

-Finally, the function also provides a single summary measure that refers to the mean of the \(\mathrm{AUC}(t)\) over the time range \((\tau_1, \tau_2)\).
+The function also returns a summary measure, which is the mean of the \(\mathrm{AUC}(t)\) over the specified time range, weighted by the estimated survival function:

 \[\overline{\mathrm{AUC}}(\tau_1, \tau_2) = \frac{1}{\hat{S}(\tau_1) - \hat{S}(\tau_2)} \int_{\tau_1}^{\tau_2} \widehat{\mathrm{AUC}}(t)\,d \hat{S}(t)\]